 Wisconsin Swimming, Inc.

-Policy 34: LSC Use of Social Media
+Policy 34: Electronic Communications and Social Media

-Effective Date: October 22, 2019
+Effective Date: March 28, 2023

-Scope: Provide guidance to LSC committees, staff and membership on use of social media sites and applications such as Facebook, Twitter, Instagram, and others.
+Scope: Provide guidance to LSC committees, staff, and membership on the use of electronic communications, as well as social media sites and applications such as Facebook, Twitter, Instagram, and others.

-Background: Wisconsin Swimming believes social media is an effective method of communicating in today’s market to reach members with event coverage, accomplishment acknowledgment, swimming motivation, swim resources and other LSC information.
+Background: Wisconsin Swimming’s electronic communication and social media practices are based on Safe Sport directives from the US Center for SafeSport Minor Athlete Abuse Prevention Policy (MAAPP).
+Electronic communications include, but are not limited to: phone calls, videoconferencing, video coaching, texting, and social media.
+Wisconsin Swimming believes social media is an effective method of communicating in today’s market to reach members with event coverage, accomplishment acknowledgment, swimming motivation, swim resources and other LSC information.
 WI Swimming also acknowledges its expectation to uphold USA Swimming’s Safe Sport guidelines.